sfujiwara/terraform-google-ai-platform-notification/README.md

 }
 ```

+Replace `X.X.X` with the version you want to use.

 ## Docker image for Cloud Run

 Docker image `gcr.io/sfujiwara/ai-platform-notification` is hosted on my Google Cloud Platform project `sfujiwara`, but there is no guarantee to be maintained.